globe-pointerData Domain

 Data Contract

-For a Data Product Manager, the Data Contract serves as the authoritative definition of how a Data Product is structured, governed, refreshed, and consumed.
-The Data Product Manager is responsible for curating and maintaining the Data Contract attributes, ensuring that business definitions, data quality expectations, refresh policies, service-level commitments, and usage guidelines are clearly documented and kept up to date.
+The Data Contract defines how a Data Product is structured, governed, refreshed, and consumed.
+The Data Product Manager curates and maintains Data Contract attributes, including business definitions, data quality expectations, refresh policies, service-level commitments, and usage guidelines.

 Restore Empty Template